jenschr/USB-C-Connectors/README.md

 # USB-C-Connectors
 Various cheap USB-C connectors from LCSC for KiCad.
-Bried rundown of the USB standeards here and details on how to use these boards
+Brief [rundown of the USB standards here](https://flashgamer.com/blog/comments/usb-type-c-and-usb-2.0-3.0-3.1-3.2) and details on [how to use these boards here.](https://flashgamer.com/blog/comments/implementing-usb-type-c-and-usb-3-1)

 ## Why?
 I want to move over to use USB C connectors in my designs and I want more options than just using the few predefined in Kicad.